Electricity Wayleaves - your questions answered

 In the event it is necessary for a claim to be referred to the Upper Tribunal then it may be necessary for us to instruct a barrister depending on the size, value and complexity of the claim.
 Barristers typically provide specialist input on the drafting of Court documents and also deal with the advocacy at the final hearing.
 Their fees are generally recoverable from the electricity company in the event of a successful outcome.
 We have links with the best barristers in the country who specialise in acting for Claimants.

-Find out more about our services in this specialist area by clicking here.
+Gosschalks is a leading national specialist when it comes to electricity power line compensation claims for landowners.
+You can find out more about our services in this specialist area by clicking here.